muratk5n/thirdwave/en/README.md

 ---

-But still upcoming sanctions cld potentially damage EU-RU bilateral relations for a long time to come.
-Mission accomplished - per scenario.
+But still upcoming sanctions can damage EU-RU bilateral relations for a long time to come.
+Mission accomplished (for UK/US, per scenario).

 ---